-Explanation: The operation failed because vCenter Server requested to delete a non-existent VVOL.

-aaa...a: Target VVOL

-Measures: Check whether the deletion of the VVOL managed by vCenter Server affects the disk array system.

-Be sure to not delete the VVOL managed by vCenter Server by using other than vCenter
+Explanation: The operation failed because vCenter Server requested to delete a non-existent VV aaaa: Target VVOL Measures: Check whether the deletion of the VVOL managed by vCenter Server affects the disk array system.
+Be sure to not delete the VVOL managed by vCenter Server by using other than vCenter Server.

-Server.

 The specified datastore does not satisfy the rule(<aaa...a>) in the storage policy for the virtual machines.
-The value of the datastore's capability is "<bbb...b>" while the value in the storage policy for the virtual machines is "<cc...c>."
+The value of the datastore's capability is "<bbb...b>" while the value in the storage policy for the virtual machines is "<ccc...c>."

-Explanation: The operation failed because the specified datastore does not satisfy the rule of the virtual machine storage policy.

-aaa...a: Rule name based on the data service

-bbb...b: capability Profile value of the datastore

-ccc...c: Value of the rule of the virtual machine storage policy execute the operation again.

-Explanation: Specify the datastore that satisfies the rule of the virtual machine storage policy and configuration setting operation guard.
+Explanation: The operation failed because the specified datastore does not satisfy the rule of the virtual machine storage policy. aaaa: Rule name based on the data service bbbb: capability Profile value of the datastore cccc: Value of the rule of the virtual machine storage policy Explanation: Specify th he datastore that satisfies the rule of the virtual machine storage policy and execute th ne operation again.